serendipitYang/missingness_study-stepbd-catie/README.md

-This is the analysis toolkit for evaluating missingness patterns and risk factors in longitudinal psychiatric studies, StepBD and CATIE , with focus on clinical severity, smoking status, and BMI as predictors of participant dropout.
+This is the analysis toolkit for evaluating missingness patterns and risk factors in longitudinal psychiatric studies, STEP-BD and CATIE , with focus on clinical severity, smoking status, and BMI as predictors of participant dropout.

 # Longitudinal Study Data Analysis Pipeline
 This repository contains the data processing and analysis pipeline for the paper "Associations of missing visits with symptom severity, smoking, and BMI in longitudinal studies of severe mental illness".